SwiftGGTeam/the-swift-programming-language-in-chinese/README.md

 like typo fixes and changes to a few paragraphs, fork this repository and make a pull request.

-A formal contribution process for this document is still being developed.
+A formal contribution process for this document is still in development.
 In the meantime,
 start a thread in the [Swift forums][forum] for larger changes to discuss the approach and possible issues